 Mobile-responsive design

-Make sure your organization’s emails are responsive on mobile devices.
-Emails must fit the frame of the device they are being read on without content and calls to action being cut off.
-Content needs to be clickable and scrollable by touch and fit a range of mobile devices and web browsers/apps.
+Make sure your organization’s emails are mobile-responsive and work on multiple devices.
+Emails must fit the frame of the device’s screen without content and calls to action being cut off.
+Content needs to be clickable and scrollable by touch and fit a range of mobile devices, web browsers, and apps.

-Emails are an opportunity to share your organization’s social networks and expand your reach.
-Link your organization’s social channels within your email and write a call to action to direct subscribers to follow your accounts.
+Emails are an opportunity to share your organization’s social networks and expand your reach even further.
+Link your organization’s social channels within each email and add hyperlinked icons to each platform in your email footer.
+Consider embedding social media content (especially high-performing posts!) in newsletters to encourage supporters to follow you on each platform.

 A/B testing